typelevel/Laika/docs/using-laika/templates.md

 document, but has to be somewhere below the root directory processed by Laika, as templates are parsed and cached upfront, before getting applied to documents.

-All templates must have the suffix `.template.html`.
+All templates must have the suffix `.template.<suffix>` where the suffix matches the output format of the transformation operation, e.g. `.template.html`.

-This also means that you should not have too many unused templates inside these directories, as they will get parsed nevertheless.